Local and global structure of connections on nonarchimedean curves: Introduction

 \item We show that every curve admits a triangulation such that locally at any interior point, the connection decomposes into a particularly simple form; see \S\ref{subsec:clean}.
-Such triangulations and decompositions can be used to give a global version of the Christol-Mebkhout index formula; this will appear in a forthcoming paper of Baldassarri.
+Such triangulations and decompositions can be used to give a global version of the Christol-Mebkhout index formula; see \cite{pulita-poineau4, pulita-poineau5} for some arguments along these lines. \end{itemize}